|Funding Program:||Investment Road and Rail Program

 The project involved the upgrade and widening of South Road from Pym Street to approximately 100 metres south of the River Torrens, including a 4 km non-stop section of roadway (which incorporates a 3 kilometre section of lowered motorway) and the grade separation of two major arterial roads (Port Road and Grange Road).
 Work also included an overpass of the Outer Harbor rail line and improved cycling and pedestrian facilities.

 The North-South Corridor is a critical route for the movement of freight and business-related passenger traffic, connecting the Port of Adelaide, Adelaide Airport, the Islington intermodal terminal and other freight terminals.
-Improvements to the corridor will contribute to enhanced productivity and increased competitiveness for export industries.
+Improvements to the corridor contributes to enhanced productivity and increased competitiveness for export industries.

-The Australian Government has committed $400.5 million towards the $801 million project.
+The Australian Government has committed $383.5 million towards the $767 million project.

 Construction began in August 2015 and was completed in late 2018.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important